Chuckalttponline/Ahk_ThreadPass-Ahk_ThreadReceive/README.md

 - (3) A GroupID can be deleted down nolonger calling its function Callback.
 - (4) A GroupID can be reinitalized by specifing the GroupID and the CallBack But only with the function it started with, Specifing another function will just reinitalize the old one.
 - (5) A Pass and Receive work exactly the same if you have them in the same script as if you have them in seperate scripts.
+- (6) Have as many function Callbacks with GroupIDs as you want.
+Kind of like a buisness has a lot of phone numbers and operators.

 ;-----; This Function was based off of the OnMessage page in the AutoHotkey v2 Docs Example #4, Which only worked for uncompiled scripts and wasn't a simple function.
 I've modified, perfected and added to it.